cucumber/common/docs/selenium-webdriver.md

 ## Selenium Web Driver
 WebDriver is designed to provide a simpler, more concise programming interface in addition to addressing some limitations in the Selenium-RC API.
 Selenium-WebDriver was developed to better support dynamic web pages where elements of a page may change without the page itself being reloaded.
-WebDriver’s goal is to supply a well-designed object-oriented API that provides improved support for modern advanced web-app testing problems.
+WebDriver’s goal is to supply a well-designed object-oriented API that provides improved support for modern advanced web-app testing problems.[1]

-Let us see an example how cucumber can fit into selenium-webdriver in UI testinng, by converting [Selenium-Web driver by example     ](http://docs.seleniumhq.org/docs/03_webdriver.jsp#introducing-the-selenium-webdriver-api-by-example "Selenium-Webdriver by Example tutorial")
+Let us see an example how cucumber can fit into selenium-webdriver in UI testinng, by converting [Selenium-Webdriver by example     ](http://docs.seleniumhq.org/docs/03_webdriver.jsp#introducing-the-selenium-webdriver-api-by-example "Selenium-Webdriver by Example tutorial")

  We can express the example as the following Scenario: